Sensitivity of steady states in networks with application to Markov chains and chemical reaction networks: Graph theory preliminaries

+A directed graph $\G=(\V, \E)$ consists of a finite set of nodes $\V$ and a set of edges $\E\subset \V\times \V$.
+We typically use letters $u,v,w$ for nodes while edges are denoted by the letter $j$.
+The direction of an edge is given by the order of the nodes, i.e.~$j=(uv)$ is an edge from $u$ to $v$ while $j'=(vu)$ is an edge from $v$ to $u$.
+In this paper, we will not allow self-loops, i.e.~edges of the form $(vv)$.
+A directed graph $\G=(\V, \E)$ is called \textit{strongly connected} if for each pair of nodes $u,v\in \V$ there is a path of directed edges in $\E$ that starts in $u$ and ends in $v$.
+A directed graph $\G=(\V, \E)$ is called \textit{weakly connected} if the graph is connected as an undirected graph i.e.~for each pair of nodes $u,v\in\V$ there is an undirected path of edges in $\E$ that starts in $u$ and ends in $v$ (the directions of the edges do not matter).\\

-Rooted trees are a common structure in graph theory, usually when working with determinants of graph-related matrices like in the matrix tree theorem \cite{andrews2000enumerative}. \begin{definition} Given a directed graph $\G = (\V, \E)$ and a root node $v_0\in \V$, we call a subgraph $\T = (\V', \E')$ a 'tree rooted in $v_0$' if $\T$ is a tree and every edge is directed towards $v_0$. \end{definition} For a more detailed description of (rooted) trees, we refer to \cite{fournier_graphs}.
-A rooted tree is also often referred to as an \textit{arborescence} in the literature.
+Trees are one of the most common structures of interest in graphs.
+A tree is a weakly connected subgraph with no undirected cycles.
+A tree that contains all nodes of the graph is called a spanning tree.
+A forest is a subgraph that consists of one or more vertex-disjoint trees.
+A forest is spanning if it contains all nodes of the graph.
+We will focus on a particular class of trees in directed graphs, so-called \textit{rooted trees}. \begin{definition} Given a directed graph $\G = (\V, \E)$ and a root node $v_0\in \V$, we call a subgraph $\T = (\V', \E')$ a 'tree rooted in $v_0$' if $\T$ is a tree and every edge is directed towards $v_0$. \end{definition} For a more detailed description of the objects named above, we refer to \cite{fournier_graphs}.
+A rooted tree is also referred to as an \textit{arborescence} in the literature.
 Note that a rooted tree does not need to contain all vertices.
-In the case $\V'=\V$, we call $\T$ a \textit{rooted spanning tree}.
+In the case $\T$ contains all vertices of the graph, i.e.~$\V'=\V$, we call $\T$ a rooted spanning tree.
 For any root node $v_0\in \V$ we denote the set of all spanning trees rooted in $v_0$ by